Instrument destruction: Early years

 During the Festival of Misfits in 1962, Fluxus-artist Robin Page performed his event named "Guitar Piece".
-Page threw his guitar off stage and kicked it out of the ICA’s front door and down Dover Street until it broke totally apart.
+Page threw his guitar off stage and kicked it out of the ICA’s front door and down Dover Street until it broke apart.
 This piece of performance art inspired guitarist Pete Townshend of the Who, who was the first guitar-smashing rock artist.
 Rolling Stone Magazine included his smashing of a Rickenbacker guitar at the Railway Tavern in Harrow and Wealdstone in September 1964 in their list of "50 Moments That Changed Rock & Roll".
-A student of Gustav Metzger, Townshend saw his guitar smashing as a kind of auto-destructive art.
+A student of Gustav Metzger, Townshend saw his guitar-smashing as a kind of auto-destructive art.

 Keith Moon, the Who's drummer and Townshend's bandmate, was also known for destroying his drum set.
 The most famous episode of this occurred during the Who's debut on U.S. television on the Smothers Brothers Comedy Hour in 1967.
 Moon overloaded his bass drum with explosive charges which were detonated during the finale of the song, "My Generation."
 The explosion caused guest Bette Davis to faint, set Pete Townshend's hair on fire and, according to legend, contributed to his later partial deafness and tinnitus.
 Moon was also injured in the explosion when shrapnel from the cymbals cut his arm.
 VH1 later placed this event at number ten on their list of the twenty Greatest Rock and Roll Moments on Television.

 Jeff Beck, then a member of the Yardbirds, reluctantly destroyed a guitar in the 1966 film Blowup after being told to emulate the Who by director Michelangelo Antonioni.
 Jimi Hendrix was also known for destroying his guitars and amps.
 He famously burned two guitars at three shows, most notably the 1967 Monterey Pop Festival.
 In an effort to out-do the Who's destruction of their instruments earlier at the same event, Hendrix poured lighter fluid over his guitar and set it on fire, even though "I'd just finished painting it that day" as he would later remark.
 In 2004, Rolling Stone Magazine included this in their list of "50 Moments That Changed Rock & Roll" alongside Townshend's first guitar smashing in 1964.

-Instrument destruction has also featured in other musical genres than pop and rock music.
-Towards the end of Peter Maxwell Davies's monodrama Eight Songs for a Mad King, first performed in 1969, the vocalist seizes the violin from one of the musicians and smashes it.